leo/material-ui/README.md

 By the way, the theme should be used together with the syntax theme [material-syntax][1].
 I'm still working on a special one just for the use with this UI.

+I'm also suggesting you to enable `Use Preview Tabs` within the "Tabs" core package.
+This will improve your experience with the theme a lot.

 ### Contribute

 If you already have the theme installed, remove it